9 Natural Home Remedies for Swollen Feet

 Swollen foot remedy: Foot baths

 If you often have swollen feet and no obvious cause (like a long day on your feet), your first stop is the doctor’s office.
 Chronically swollen feet can be a symptom of a number of medical conditions, from circulation to heart problems.
 But if you have ruled out other medical causes, there are a number of home remedies you can try for swollen feet.
-Hydrotherapy is a fancy name for alternating dips between hot and cold water baths and one of doctor’s go-to home cures, according to the book, Doctor’s Favorite Natural Remedies.
+Hydrotherapy is a fancy name for alternating dips between hot and cold water baths and one of doctors’ go-to home cures, according to the book, Doctors’ Favorite Natural Remedies.
 The hot water allows the blood vessels to dilate, while the cold water causes them to contract.
 This helps improve circulation, which can reduce and prevent pooling of fluids in the feet and ankles.
 Try putting your feet in the hot water for three to five minutes, and then into the cold water bath for 30 to 60 seconds.
 Continue alternating between the two for 15 to 20 minutes.
 Do this a few times a day.
+If your tired feet need some more TLC, homemade foot scrubs are an easy solution.

 Swollen foot remedy: Epsom salt

 Give your bath a boost by adding Epsom salt.
-The magnesium sulfate in Epsom salt is thought to reduce swelling and improve circulation, and is easily absorbed through the skin, giving you immediate relief from swelling and the pain associated with it.
+The magnesium sulfate in Epsom salt is thought to reduce swelling and improve circulation and may give you relief from swelling and the pain associated with it.
+Although scientific research on this remedy is limited, it may be worth a try.
 Mix half a cup of Epsom salt in a foot tub with either warm or cool water for 10 to 20 minutes.
 Repeat up to three times a week.
+Don’t miss the health secrets your feet wish they could tell you!

 Swollen foot remedy: Exercise